Introduction

 1. Fatigue That Doesn’t Go Away – A Common Iron Deficiency Symptom in Women

-Women with low iron are more likely to experience uncomfortable sensations in their legs, especially at night.
+Women with low iron levels are more likely to experience uncomfortable sensations in their legs, especially at night.
+This may feel like tingling, crawling, or an uncontrollable urge to move the legs, which can disturb sleep and reduce overall rest quality.

 When to See a Doctor